d12frosted/elpa-mirror/gnu/plz-media-type-readme.txt

 library to handle decoding of various streaming and non-streaming media type formats.

-👷🏽 NOTE: This is work in progress.
-The library is not yet on ELPA.

 • Package name (GNU ELPA): plz-media-type
 • Official manual:
   [https://github.com/r0man/plz-media-type/blob/main/plz-media-type.org]